 Discover the growing array of opportunities and experiences available through Student Clubs and Activities offered by PA Virtual.

-Student clubs and activities provide students a way to get involved in our online community and explore new or favorite interests.
+Virtual clubs for students provide children a way to get involved in our online community and explore new or favorite interests.
 Students that do not see a club or activity that matches their interests are encouraged to start their own!

 The following is a list of active student clubs & activities at PA Virtual: